 The first thing I noticed after installing the upgrade was that the device were still running the same old version of the LEDE/OpenWRT firmware as before.
 It wasn’t much of an upgrade of the underlying operating system, in other words.

 After you agree to the policies you land on a page asking you to login to your InvizBox VPN service user account.
-There is no information on how or where you’d register for such an account anywhere on that page.
-So at this point you again have to disconnect from the InvizBox and return to another internet connected network.
-It would turn out to not be a simple task to setup this account even with working internet, however.
+There’s no information on how or where you’d register for such an account anywhere on that page.
+So, at this point you again have to disconnect from the InvizBox and return to another internet connected network.
+It would turn out to not be a simple task to set up this account even with working internet, however.

 Did InvizBox want to sell me VPN services or not?